Cigarette Packaging Explained

 Primary cigarette packaging

 There are four main styles of primary cigarette packs.
-By far and away the most significant is the “hinge-lid pack” or “flip top pack”.
+By far and away the most significant is the “hinge-lid pack” or “flip-top pack”.
 This is the name for the rigid cardboard pack which protects the cigarettes from damage and is most popular in western markets, although its popularity is increasing in eastern markets too.
-The next most significant are the “soft pack” or “soft cup pack” which is essentially a pack of paper construction which offers less protection to the cigarette but is less costly to produce.
+The next most significant is the “soft pack” or “soft cup pack” which is essentially a pack of paper construction that offers less protection to the cigarette but is less costly to produce.

 Different cigarette pack styles

 Before the hinge-lid pack was produced, and still popular in some parts of the world, is the “shell and slide” pack which offers the same protection as the “hinge-lid pack” but does not provide such easy access to the cigarettes.
-Lastly, and most popular in Russia and the former Soviet Republics, is the “shoulder pack” or “clam shell pack”.
-This is a stiff cardboard pack with a lid which opens in the same way as a tin of cigars.
+Lastly, and most popular in Russia and the former Soviet Republics, is the “shoulder pack” or “clamshell pack”.
+This is a stiff cardboard pack with a lid that opens in the same way as a tin of cigars.

 Into each of these styles of packs are placed a number of cigarettes.
 Typically these are either in quantities of 10 or 20.
 However, some markets such as Australia favour 25, 30 or even 50 in a single pack.
 For vending machine purposes, it is typical for 17, 18 or 19 cigarettes to be packed ensuring that the price sold is a whole number for ease of vending.